klalka-dev/detox-boilerplate/README.md

 # Quick Start

-If you are looking to get started as fast as possible, start here:

-You must have the following installed:
+To get started with the default configurations, first you must have the following installed:

 - MacOS 10.11+
 - XCode v8.3+